Die Rechnung – eiskalt serviert

-Die Rechnung – eiskalt serviert (English title: Tip Not Included) is a 1966 German thriller film directed by Helmut Ashley and starring George Nader, Yvonne Monlaur, and Heinz Weiss.
-It was the fourth film in the Jerry Cotton series.
+Die Rechnung – eiskalt serviert, or Tip Not Included in English, is a 1966 West German thriller film directed by Helmut Ashley and starring George Nader, Yvonne Monlaur, and Heinz Weiss.
+It is the fourth film in the Jerry Cotton series.

 Plot

 An elaborate bank robbery takes place and the gangsters succeed although the FBI had been warned.
 The bank president dies of a heart attack.
 Jerry Cotton, who is considered accountable for this major failure, loses his badge over this.
 Being the man he is, Cotton doesn't let the evil-doers forget that he has unfinished business with them.
 He catches even the last one although he must jump onto a flying helicopter in order to get him.